jknapka/mvca/src/tg/unter/README.txt

 	periodically.
 ----------

-Unter supports the following functions:

-* Registering volunteers and allowing volunteers to indicate times during the week when they are available to serve.

-* Registering coordinators who can create "need events" describing needs for volunteer services at particular dates and times.

-* Alerting volunteers when an event needs volunteer help during a date and time when they have indicated they are available.

-* Allows volunteers to respond to need events, thereby committing to serve the need.

-* Allows coordinators to see which events require volunteer commitment, and which already have committed volunteers.

-* Allows coordinators (but not other volunteers) to see contact information for any volunteer.

 TO DO (some complete - this is just a place to track work-in-progress now):

-) Volunteers should be able to see and respond only to events that are active and not already fully-staffed by volunteers.
+) (done) Volunteers should be able to see and respond only to events that are active and not already fully-staffed by volunteers.